• Skip to primary navigation

 Greyhound Hall of FameAbeline

 You will be greeted by our resident greyhounds, both retired racers.
 These greyhounds only chase after your heart and affection.
 Meeting a greyhound close up and personal will prepare you for an experience like no other.
 Walk through a story book of history and heroes.
-We are open 7 days a week, 9 to 5 daily.
+5 days a week, 10 to 4:00 Wed thru Sunday.
+Admission is free and donations are welcome and appreciated in helping keep the Hall of Fame open to the public.

 The Eisenhower Library is a national repository for the preservation of historical papers, audiovisual materials and the artifacts relating to Dwight D. Eisenhower and his times.
 The Eisenhower Presidential Center in Abilene, Kansas commemorates the spirit of the Allied Expeditionary Forces of World War II, as well as the administration of the 34th President of the United States.
 The Eisenhower family home is at the center of the complex.
 This simple frame structure is typical of the late 19th century Kansas family dwellings.

-Dwight D. Eisenhower Presidential Library and Museum website
+Dwight D. Eisenhower Presidential Library, Museum, and Boyhood Home website

 Seelye MansionAbilene